data-science-83bdl9/Getting-and-Cleaning-Data/README.md

 How to run the analysis: source('run_analysis.R')

-The result will be a file: tidy_data_set, contains the cleaned data set
+The result will be a file: tidy_data_set

 tidy_data_set contains:
 * Subject